netpanzer-online/netpanzer-online/README.md

 `Clients` query the `master server` to get the server list.
 `Clients` then connect directly to the `server`.
 All game assets are downloaded from the `server` on game start, but are cached.
 This way, modded servers are easily supported.

+### TypeScript Rational

+For those curious :) Here are the thoughts so far on picking TS:

+- TypeScript lets us develop fast while still having a type system.
+- The major benefit is we can share code between server and client easily, and compile for the web.
+While frameworks like Rust's Bevy were considered, they don't seem mature enough yet.
+- We can build UIs quickly using web technologies (CSS), which is a major pain point of game dev.
+- Using a scripting language makes modding easy.
+- The server code is very jit-friendly, since it's just the same code in a loop over and over, so after JIT kicks in the server will be very fast (100+fps) for many clients.
+In fact, we should be able to support many more clients than the original game.